 Sand used the same idea to install adjustable wheeled stands on his chop saw and drill press, allowing him to roll the tool in line with the rollers stands.
 "It saves time because I can cut or drill a piece of metal, and then roll it back onto a rack for storage without having to drag it across a sawhorse," says Sand.
-"I recently broke my foot so I set the a 16-in. upper extension.
+"I recently broke my foot so I set the spaced 4 ft. apart, and drops pins through them into holes he drilled in the floor.